 On Nov.
 4, 2018, the Stillwater City Council approved Resolution No. CC-2018-22: “A resolution establishing a temporary moratorium suspending the enforcement and prosecution of municipal ordinances prohibiting the keeping of chickens at residential locations within corporate limits of the City of Stillwater.”
 The moratorium is effective until April 30, 2019.

-All meeting and updates will be posted here.
+All meetings and updates will be posted here.

 Sherry Fletcher, director of marketing and civic engagement